 All members of staff see themselves as being responsible for the pastoral care of the children in our school.
 We also work closely with the School Nurse.
 She is able to provide an opportunity, with parental permission, for children to talk confidentially with her on her on a 1:1 basis.

-If you have any concerns you are encouraged to discuss these with your child’s class teacher, the School Nurse, or directly with the Principal.
+If you have any concerns you are encouraged to discuss these with your child’s class teacher, the School Nurse, or directly with the Head of School.